Boo Boo Runs Wild: Plot

 Ranger Smith has gone on a rulemaking spree, posting arbitrary and nonsensical rules across all of Jellystone Park, including to the backside of a familiar-sounding moose, to his own glee.
-While Yogi Bear takes the new regulations with irritated annoyance, Boo Boo, usually the composed and sane one of the duo, feels increasingly repressed, and eventually, after a Ren Höek-esque rant, he loses his grip on sanity and goes feral, to Ranger Smith's dismay, as he always expected Yogi to be the one who rebelled.
+While Yogi Bear takes the new regulations with irritated annoyance, Boo Boo, usually the composed and sane one of the duo, feels increasingly repressed; and eventually, after a Ren Höek-esque rant, he loses his grip on sanity and goes feral, to Ranger Smith's dismay; as he always expected Yogi to be the one who rebelled.

 Boo Boo's actions slowly escalate from feeding stolen human food to other bears to clawing the backsides off trees and then savagely devouring honey from a hive.
 Cindy Bear, aroused by Boo Boo's new attitude, joins him in an affair to Yogi's shock and dismay.
-The Chief orders Ranger Smith to put Boo Boo down over phone, which Yogi refuses to allow out of loyalty to Boo Boo.
-When Boo Boo witnesses the ensuing fight, he tries to intervene but is knocked out; this, along with Ranger Smith throwing water on him returns him to normal; much to everyone's delight.
+Yogi goes to Ranger Smith's cabin to talk about Boo Boo.
+The Chief, furious over Boo Boo's actions (deeming them as "setting a terrible example for the other bears in the park"), orders Ranger Smith to put Boo Boo down over phone.
+Ranger Smith grabs a shotgun to kill Boo Boo, but Yogi refuses to allow out of loyalty to Boo Boo and he and Ranger Smith start a fight.
+Boo Boo reacts to Yogi and Ranger Smith's fight, he tries to intervene but is knocked out; this, along with Ranger Smith throwing water on him, returns him to normal; much to everyone's delight.